 Through this experiential certificate program, aspiring innovators, entrepreneurs and founders from across Duke’s graduate and professional programs can complement their course of study, support their career goals, expand their networks, and work on ideas to make a real impact.
 This certificate, which is open to all Duke’s graduate and professional students, can be completed in one year at no additional cost; admissions for the program are rolling.
 Students may also elect to participate in specific courses or programmatic elements without completing the certificate.

-This certificate, offered by the University of North Carolina’s University Center for International Studies, requires 15 credits on topics related to international peace and conflict resolution plus participation in the Duke-UNC Rotary seminars.
-For information, contact Duke-UNC Rotary Center Coordinator Susan Carroll at email@example.com.
-Learn more.
+This certificate, offered by the University of North Carolina’s Office of the Vice Provost for Global Affair, requires 15 credits on topics related to international peace and conflict transformation plus participation in the Duke-UNC Rotary seminars.
+It is only open to Duke MIDP students.
+For more information, please contact Susan Carroll, Duke-UNC Rotary Center Managing Director at email@example.com.

 When pursuing the graduate certificate in Latin American and Caribbean studies, you will gain cross-cultural fluency, deepen your knowledge of Latin America and the Caribbean, learn to develop moral arguments about issues of social justice in the region, and prepare to become active agents of social change in academics, business, non-governmental organizations and many other careers.

 The Middle East Studies and Islamic Studies faculty, course offerings and library resources available to students at Duke are enhanced by the close collaboration between Duke and UNC-Chapel Hill.

 The Duke-UNC graduate certificate trains students for interdisciplinary research in Middle East Studies and is designed to complement the disciplinary training in their home departments.